 Another central issue for the utilization of knowledge concerns the relation between cognition and action.
 A deliberative architecture is one that plans or reasons out a course of action before it begins execution, whereas a reactive architecture simply selects its actions on each decision cycle based on its understanding of the current situation.
 Deliberation has advantages in predictable environments, but it requires an accurate model of actions' effects and forces the agent to construct a plan for each new problem it encounters.
 Reaction has advantages in dynamic and unpredictable environments, but requires the presence of control knowledge for many different situations.
 Some architectures (e.g., Carbonell et al., 1990) lean toward deliberation because they grew out of research on problem solving and planning, whereas other frameworks (e.g., Brooks, 1986) emphasize reactive execution to the exclusion of deliberation.
-Both positions constitute extremes along a continuum that, in principle, should be controlled by agent knowledge rather than built into the architecture.2
+Both positions constitute extremes along a continuum that, in principle, should be controlled by agent knowledge rather than built into the architecture.

 A similar issue arises with respect to the relation between perception and action (Schmidt, 1975).
 A closed-loop control system senses the environment on every cycle, thus giving an agent the opportunity to respond to recent changes.
 In contrast, an open-loop system carries out an extended action sequence over multiple cycles, without bothering to sense the environment.
 Closed-loop approaches are often associated with reactive systems and open-loop methods with deliberative ones, but they really involve distinct issues.
 Closed-loop control has the advantage of rapid response in dynamic domains, but requires constant monitoring that may exceed an agent's perceptual resources.
 Open-loop behavior requires no sensing and supports efficient execution, but it seems most appropriate only for complex skills that necessitate little interaction with the environment.
+Again, these two extremes define a continuum, and an architecture can utilize domain knowledge to determine where its behavior falls, rather than committing to one or the other.